ch0ndawg/ssd_keras_resnet50/README.md

 * `pip install matplotlib`
 * `pip install keras==1.2.2` the version that this SSD was written to handle
 * `pip install h5py` for the initialization/pretrained weights
-* Speaking of weights, download pretrained VGG-16 weights at [mega.nz](https://mega.nz/#F!7RowVLCL!q3cEVRK9jyOSB9el3SssIA) and ResNet weights at [fchollet's github](https://github.com/fchollet/deep-learning-models/releases/tag/v0.1) and put it in the main directory.
-It is recommended to train the new ResNet version of SSD with those weights, as it will help transfer learning (the wave of the future, according to Andrew Ng)
+* Speaking of weights, download pretrained VGG-16 and ResNet weights at [fchollet's github](https://github.com/fchollet/deep-learning-models/releases/tag/v0.1) (look for the files with `ordering_tf` in their name, and `notop`) and put them in the main directory.
 * `pip install pillow` scipy will not function without it
 * `pip install opencv-python` (don’t forget the -python)